-After talking with a system administrator (sysadmin) about Managed VPS Hosting, I wanted to ask someone else about unmanaged Linux servers.
-We generally recommend cloud servers for advanced Linux users who are comfortable in the command-line interface (CLI), or terminal.
+After talking with a system administrator (sysadmin) about Managed VPS Hosting, I wanted to ask someone else about unmanaged, Linux cloud servers.
+We generally recommend the cloud server to advanced Linux users who are comfortable in the command-line interface (CLI), or terminal.
 But sometimes, the best way to learn something is to just go for it and learn as you go.

 For someone wanting to graduate from using Shared cPanel hosting, a Linux ISO file in a VirtualBox virtual machine, or using WebHost Manager (WHM) to manage server software, a headless Linux server is a good progression.

 Without the cPanel interface to fall back on, you’re left to research and decide between possible methods to solve an issue using developer documentation, Stack Overflow forums, internet relay chat (IRC) channels, etc. Sometimes, you might make mistakes.
 Big mistakes.
 Hopefully, you have recent server backups, or snapshots, to restore if something disastrous happens.

 Advice from our Managed Hosting Team